elastic/quick-deploy/README.md

 To run:
 1. Clone this repo onto the machine on which you wish to run Elasticseach
     - `git clone git@github.com:EthanStrider/quick-deploy.git`
-2. Run the shell script
+2. Navigate into the repo you just cloned
     - `cd quick-deploy`
+3. Run the shell script
     - `./quick-deploy.sh`